 Tortworth Arboretum, off Tortworth Road, Tortworth GL12 8HH

 Tel: 07717 201 329

-We are delighted with the fact that we have welcomed some new members to the team including, young people keen to make a positive impact in the community as well as new residents who are working in the shop as a way of getting to know people and establishing links in the village.
+We are always on the lookout for new volunteers, and we have been very pleased to welcome new members in recent months.
+These include young people keen to make a positive impact in the community, as well as new residents who are working in the shop as a way of getting to know people and establish links in the village.

 If you can help, we shall be very pleased to hear from you.
 Email below, phone the shop or pop in.